 This page provides links to Florida Case Law regarding sealing and expungements and the right to a meaningful hearing on the merits.
-The cases are list below from the most recent to the earliest.
+The cases are list below from the most recent to the oldest.
 A brief description follows.
 Citations were removed.
 Please refer to actual case for complete understanding.

 Florida Seal and Expunge Case Law – Right to a Meaningful Hearing